European Commission (H2020)

 Please contact me via email with a project outline or a sketch of your initial idea if you want to apply for supervision.

-I supervise philosophical and STS dissertations in the following subject areas:
+I am happy supervise dissertations in both philosophy and STS on the following subject areas:

 Former PhD students:

 Dr. David Wyatt.
-ESRC studentship 2010-2014.
+ESRC PhD studentship, 2010-2015.
 'Accomplishing Technical and Investigative Expertise in Everyday Crime Scene Investigation'.
 A study on the role perceptions, training and everyday routines of Crime Scene Investigators in England and Wales.
-David is now postdoctoral Fellow at Kings College London.

 Dr .
 Ayesha Ahmad.
-‘Metaphysics in Scientific Medicine: The Making of the Human Embryo’.
-Co-supervised by Christine Hauskeller and Alan Bleakly at the Peninsula College for Medicine and Dentistry.
-Ayesha took up a tutor post at University College London Medical School in 2013.
+"Metaphysics in Scientific Medicine: The Making of the Human Embryo".
+Co-supervised by Jeffrey Bishop, Christine Hauskeller and Alan Bleakly at the Peninsula College for Medicine and Dentistry.
+Self-funded PhD in Medical Ethics at the Medical School.

-Dr. Maren Klotz. ‘[K]information.
-Gamete Donation and the Constitution of Kinship through Knowledge Management in Britain and Germany – an Ethnographic Exploration’.
+Dr. Maren Heibges (ne Klotz). "[K]information.
+Gamete Donation and the Constitution of Kinship through Knowledge Management in Britain and Germany – an Ethnographic Exploration".
 Maren won the Hunboldt Prize 2013 for her dissertation.
-Supervisors: Christine Hauskeller and Stefan Beck in a Cotutelle between Exeter and Humboldt University Berlin.
-Maren moved on to a 5-year Habilitation position at the Humboldt University Berlin in European Ethnology.
+Supervisors: Christine Hauskeller and Stefan Beck in a Cotutelle between University of Exeter and Humboldt University Berlin.

 Dr. Marco Liverani, 'European Bio-futures.
-Politics and Practice of Science Cooperation in the European Union’, in sociology completed in 2011.
-Marco moved on to a position as postdoctoral research fellow at the London School of Hygiene and Tropical Medicine.
+Politics and Practice of Science Cooperation in the European Union’, in sociology, University of Exeter Egenis and College part-scholarship 2007 to 2010.

 Dr. Hristina Petkova.
-‘How Gene Tests Travel: Bi-national Comparison of the Institutional Pathways Taken by the Diagnostic Genetic Test for Maturity onset Diabetes of the Young Through the British and the German Health Care System’.
-Postdoctoral Research Fellow at King’s College London since 2009.
+"How Gene Tests Travel: Bi-national Comparison of the Institutional Pathways Taken by the Diagnostic Genetic Test for Maturity onset Diabetes of the Young Through the British and the German Health Care System".
+Part-scholarship from the College at Exeter University 2005 to 2009.

 I graduated from the University Frankfurt on Main and completed my Ph.D. at the TU-Darmstadt.